apache/dubbo-samples/golang/README.md

 * registry

     Some examples of different registry.
-There is only kubernetes at present.
+There are kubernetes and nacos at present.

 * filter